zzonyo/trust-docs-test/source/index.html.md

 ## Authentication

 Clients can create Access Key and Secret Key on Huobi which Access Key is the API access key kept by the client.
 The Secret Key is used to sign the request (available only for request).
-To apply/change API key, please go to “Account-API Management” on Huobi USDT Swap.
+To apply/change API key, please go to “Account-API Management” on Huobi USDT Margined Swap.
 Make name for the API Key and click “create” to finish.
 It’s optional to bind IP address to the API Key.

 For the Trade WebSocket interface, server have to do authentication for topics require authentication before making connection.